 Below, we’ll provide more details on the following:

 Payment gateways are created and provided by e-commerce application service companies.
 The difference between a payment processor and a payment gateway is that a processor executes the transaction itself, and the gateway is an approval medium for transactions between customers and your website.
 We’ll get more into those differences further below.

-Payment gateways that process payments come in all shapes and sizes and can be obtained from your business’ bank or many payment service providers in the financial industry.
-Each one has its perks and policies.
+Merchant gateway services that process payments come in all shapes and sizes.
+They can be obtained from your business’ bank or many payment service providers in the financial industry.
+Each one has its own set of perks and policies.

-Also, there are many other features that are considered such as international payments, and recurring billing options.
+Also, there are many other features that are considered, such as international payments, and recurring billing options.
 Furthermore, companies like Swipesum provide consultations for payment processing to find the best route to optimize payments for your business.
 They'll also ensure you're set to handle any potential chargebacks in addition to the security protocols needed for your business transactions.

 Considering the nature of researching the best payment gateways available, it isn’t uncommon to hire payment consultants to set up this entire side of the business for you, or at least source all of the information you need.
-If you choose to work with a payments consultant, it’s best to go with a vetted company such as Swipesum to source the best payment processing solutions for your needs.
+If you choose to work with a payments consultant, it’s best to go with a vetted, independent company such as Swipesum to source the best payment processing solutions for your needs.

 For example, NMI, a well-known payment gateway company, can integrate with over 200 processors and comes with QR code transaction support, product management tools, and more.
 Cybersource, another popular gateway service, covers transactions in over 190 countries and supports over 50 currencies.

 Try your best to choose a payment gateway provider that offers services that allow you to grow with them instead of having to change service providers over and over.
 In the future, if needed, you can switch to a different merchant account whenever you want.
 Leading to my next point, canceling your merchant service agreement can be a pain for you and your business.